nick-novak/Goals-n-such/checklists-and-ideas/movies-checklist.md

 - [x] Sour Grapes -- 2016
 - [x] Rent -- 2005
 - [x] The Florida Project -- 2017
+- [ ] Be Here To Love Me: A Film About Townes Van Zandt -- 2004
+- [ ] The Right Stuff -- 1983

 Documentaries
 ---